guythetechie/functional-csharp/README.md

 ### Enumerable Extensions

-Extensions for working with `IEnumerable<T>` in a functional style.
+Provides extension methods for working with `IEnumerable<T>` in a functional style.

 #### `Option<T> Head<T>()`
 Returns the first element as an Option, or None if the sequence is empty.